CartoDB/cartodb/doc/API.md

 #### Image.into(HTMLImageElement)

-Inserts the image into the HTML DOM element specified
+Inserts the image into the HTML DOM element specified.

 ##### Arguments

-- **HTMLImageElement**: the DOM element where your image is to be located
+- **HTMLImageElement**: the DOM element where your image is to be located.

 ##### Returns